-Procedures for addressing non-Title IX sexual misconduct complaints against employees can be found in the Sexual Misconduct Policy, Part C - Resolving Complaints Under Other Laws, Regulations and Policies found on the Sexual Misconduct Policy webpage.
+Procedures for addressing non-Title IX sexual misconduct complaints against employees can be found in the Sexual Misconduct Policy, Part C of the Sexual Misconduct Policy - Resolving Complaints Under Other Laws, Regulations and Policies.

 Appeals.
 Appeals of the Title IX Coordinator's responsibility determination must be submitted in writing to the Chancellor or her/his designee within 7 days of receiving the notice of complaint outcome.
 The party opposite the appealing party is given an opportunity to review the appeal, to the extent permitted by law, and to submit additional material to be considered together with the appeal.
-Any additional material must be submitted within 7 days of being notified the other party has appealed.
+Any additional material must be submitted within 7 days of being notified that the other party has appealed.
 Any additional material submitted is made available to the appealing party subject to applicable privacy laws.